standard-fish/creative-racket-2022/.github/ISSUE_TEMPLATE/submit-competition-entry.md

 ---
 name: Submit competition entry
-about: use this form to submit you entry to the summer picture competition
+about: use this form to submit you entry
 title: "[ENTRY TITLE]"
 labels: ''
 assignees: spdegabrielle